Policy 850.90: Public Works Construction

 Objections

-The board clerk must receive written objections to specifications or bid procedures at least three (3) business days before the date and time the bids are scheduled to be opened.
-The board clerk will respond to any objection(s) in writing and communicate such response to all prospective bidders, adjusting bidding timeframes if necessary.
+The board clerk (or other authorized official) must receive written objections to specifications or bid procedures at least three (3) business days before the date and time the bids are scheduled to be opened.
+The board clerk, other administrative officer or the board supervising the bidding process will respond to any objection(s) in writing and communicate such response to all prospective bidders, adjusting bidding timeframes if necessary.
 Any objection not submitted within the time required by this section will be deemed a waiver of any rights to raise such objection thereafter.

 Submission of Bids

-All bids must be presented or otherwise delivered under sealed cover to the board clerk with a concise statement marked on the outside generally identifying the expenditure to which the bid pertains.
+All bids must be presented or otherwise delivered under sealed cover to the board clerk or other authorized agent of the district designated by the information provided to bidders by the board with a concise statement marked on the outside generally identifying the project to which the bid pertains.

 Bid Security